How To Get PMP Certification in 10 Easy Steps

 How to Book Your PMP Exam

-Once you have that confirmation number you can then schedule to take the exam on the Prometric Website at www.prometric.com/PMI.
+Once you have that confirmation number you can then schedule to take the exam on the Pearson VUE Website at www.pearsonvue.com.

-This separate scheduling is necessary because PMI doesn't perform the test themselves — instead they use Thomson Prometric, a testing company with testing centers around the world.
+This separate scheduling is necessary because PMI doesn't perform the test themselves — instead they use Pearson VUE, a testing company with testing centers around the world.
 Depending on where you live you may have to travel quite far to take the exam.
 As a result, you definitely want to schedule this well in advance.

 Step 5: Download the PMBOK® Guide 6th Edition PDF